Strafe153/GamingStore/README.md

 # GamingStore
-ASP.NET Core REST API serving as an online shop of various types of gaming peripherals.
+###ASP.NET Core REST API serving as an online shop of various types of gaming peripherals.

-### The API is the implementation of a typical RPG game with player accounts, characters, items such as weapons, spells and mounts.

 ## What Can It Do?
 * Authentication and authorization